 Projected revenue was calculated by multiplying the projected plant output of Group II and Group III base lubricating oils, as well as ultra-low sulphur diesel, asphalt flux and naphtha, in the volumes predicted in the engineering studies, by the projected plant nameplate capacity of 2,800 barrels per day, operating 330 days per year.
-Gulf coast spot pricing of those commodities as reported in Lubes & Greases base oil report on March 1, 2017, along OPIS International Feedstocks Intelligence report dated February 7, 2017, and the US Energy Information Administration dated December 31, 2016, converted into Canadian dollars at the average posted exchange rate on March 9, 2017 were used to calculate projected gross revenue.
+Gulf coast spot pricing of those commodities as reported in Lubes & Greases base oil report on June 7, 2017, along with OPIS International Feedstocks Intelligence report dated April 6, 2017, Poten and Partners, Asphalt Weekly Monitor dated February 5, 2017 and the US Energy Information Administration dated May 30, 2017, converted into Canadian dollars at the average posted exchange rate on June 7, 2017 were used to calculate projected gross revenue.

 Net income, a GAAP measure, would reduce projected EBITDA, a non-GAAP measure, by financing costs, depreciation and income taxes.
-Financing costs are currently projected to be \$5.4 million, amortization is calculated to be \$5.48 million, and income taxes are projected to be \$23.5 million, which leaves a net income of approximately \$65 million, which is a GAAP measure.
+Financing costs are currently projected to be \$5.4 million, amortization is calculated to be \$5.48 million, and income taxes are projected to be \$23.5 million, which leaves a net income of approximately \$70.6 million, which is a GAAP measure.
 This does not include potential greenhouse gas credits.